We love taking Asian cooking classes, in part because Japanese, Korean, and Chinese are our…

-From a personal standpoint, I don’t buy cookbooks that cover more than one country preferring books that focus on a single country or food type as I learn a lot more – which does make for a very full bookshelf (although I do read cookbooks on my tablet these days for portability!).
-I also generally prefer that the cookbook is written by someone from that country or the cuisine is part of their heritage in some way.
+I generally like to buy cookbooks that cover more than one country preferring books that focus on a single country or food type as I learn a lot more – which does make for a very full bookshelf.
+If you do want a fantastic cookbook which picks some of the very best food from around Asia, I do recommend East by Meera Sodha.

 Below, the fourteen Asian cookbooks have been categorised into: Southeast Asian cookbooks, Indian cookbooks, Korean cookbooks, Japanese cookbooks, Chinese cookbooks, and a few others that don’t fit neatly into a single category.

 We love using Sous Chef for buying our cooking ingredients.
 From staples like noodles and rice, to harder to find specialties.
 You can find everything you need here.
 We can also offer ten pounds off your first purchase with this link.

 Here are two cookbooks from Southeast Asia: one all about traditional Indonesian cooking, and another about foods and meals from Vietnam.

 The gorgeous cover is admittedly what initially drew us in to this exceptional Asian cookbook.
 Indonesia is somewhere we’ve always wanted to visit and we’ve always found Indonesian food to be a delight for the senses.

 But it’s definitely a knowledge gap for us so getting to experience Indonesian cuisine through these recipes and beautiful pictures of Indonesia as Lara tells stories of her childhood in Indonesia was a real pleasure.